Do you need help with product compliance? (EU & US)

 California Proposition 65

 If your product passes the CA Prop 65 lab test, you don’t need to bear a label.
-Otherwise, you will need to bear a warning label to the product, to indicate that chemicals or heavy metals are used in the product that causes cancer or reproductive toxicity.
-Here are some chemical or substances listed under CA prop 65:
+Otherwise, you will need to bear a warning label on the product, to indicate that chemicals or heavy metals are used in the product that causes cancer or reproductive toxicity.
+Here are some chemicals or substances listed under CA prop 65: